imagine-hussain/rust-nes/README.md

 - [x] Implement Cpu Cycling
 - [x] Implement Ppu
 - [x] Get a frontend working that renders *something*
+- [x] Add a file explorer and allow roms to be loaded in through the GUI.

 - [ ] Mappers.
 Aim is to have the 10 most common mappers complete, to allow most games to work.
 2127 / 2418 = 88%.